Even poop is cute at Japanese museum that encourages play

 In Japan, little poop-shaped erasers with faces and other small items have long been popular items collected by children, and sometimes older folks.
 As elsewhere, scatological jokes are popular and bodily functions discussed openly: a recent morning variety show by public broadcaster NHK featured tips on how to deal with farts.

-Visitors to the museum get a short video introduction and then are asked to sit on one of seven colorful, non-functional toilets lined up against the wall.
+Visitors to the Unko Museum (unko is a Japanese word for poop) get a short video introduction and then are asked to sit, fully clothed, on one of seven colorful, non-functional toilets lined up against the wall.

 A ceiling-high poop sculpture in the main hall erupts every 30 minutes, spitting out little foam poops.